ligolang/ligo/gitlab-pages/docs/data-types/sets.md

 import Syntax from '@theme/Syntax';

-Sets are unordered collections of values of the same type, like lists are ordered collections.
-Like the mathematical sets and lists, sets can be empty and, if not, elements of sets in LIGO are *unique*, whereas they can be repeated in a *list*.
+Sets are collections of elements of the same type without any duplicates.
+Sets can be empty of contain any number of elements.

+Sets are similar to  to [lists](./lists) because they are both collections of elements of the same type.
+The main differences between sets and lists are:

+- Sets cannot contain duplicate entries, while lists can
+- Sets are always automatically sorted, while you can put the elements of a list in any order

 Like lists, the type of sets is parameterised over the type of its elements.
 Like list elements, set elements must all have the same type.

 The empty set is denoted by the predefined value `Set.empty`.
-A non-empty set can be built by using the function `Set.literal` which takes a list of *literal elements* and returns a set containing them, and only them.
+To create a non-empty set, pass a list of literal values to the function `Set.literal`, which returns a set containing them, minus any duplicates.

 <Syntax syntax="cameligo">